hanlun0804/algdat/README.md

 ## Good takeaways
 I learned a lot about the sorting algorithm from trying to sort cards according to the pseudocode.
 Highly recommend!

+I am now with the exam, and as you can see, I did not post notes for every topic.
+Time got the best of me, so towards the end I did not focus on writing "postable notes".
+I rather discussed with my fellow students and solved problems to understand the concepts.
+However, I believe the exam went well, and it has been an interesting course to have.
+I went into it believing it would not be my best course, but when I started understanding the material more I found it more and more interesting.
+I am looking forward to seeing more of the practical usecases for this subject.

 ## Notes
 |Notes                                 |Status      |Topic                               |
 |--------------------------------------|------------|------------------------------------|